After heavy rain, Mississippi capital prepares for river flooding - KTVZ

 After record-setting rainfall this week, Jackson, Mississippi, is preparing for the Pearl River to reach 36 feet by Tuesday, leading to flooded streets.

-Mississippi Emergency Management Agency Executive Director Stephen McCraney said emergency responders learned from that experience and have been planning for another flood.
+Mississippi Emergency Management Agency Executive Director Stephen McCraney echoed the mayor’s comments, and said emergency responders learned from experience and have been planning for another flood.

 “If you were impacted then, there’s a good chance you’ll be impacted now,” he said, affiliate WAPT reported.